renovatebot/renovate/docs/usage/configuration-options.md

 It is recommended that you leave this option to `true`, because of the polite way that Renovate handles this.
 For example, let's say in the above example that you decided you wouldn't update to Webpack 3 for a long time and don't want to build/test every time a new 3.x version arrives.
-In that case, simply close the "Update Webpack to version 3.x" PR and it _won't_ be recreated again even if subsequent Webpack 3.x versions are released.
+In that case, simply close the "Update Webpack to version 3.x" PR, and it _won't_ be recreated again even if subsequent Webpack 3.x versions are released.
 You can continue with Webpack 2.x for as long as you want and get any updates/patches that are made for it.
 Then eventually when you do want to update to Webpack 3.x you can make that update to `package.json` yourself and commit it to the base branch once it's tested.
 After that, Renovate will resume providing you updates to 3.x again!